A magazine where the digital world meets the real world.

 GOMS in 60 seconds?

 Bonnie John came up with an easier way to figure out how much human time and effort a new design uses, but what about the device itself?
 How about predicting which interface design uses less energy?
-That is where Annie Lu Luo, comes in.
+That is where Annie Lu Luo, came in.
 She had the great idea that you could take a GOMS list of actions and instead of linking actions to times you could work out how much energy the device uses for each action instead.
-By using GOMS together with CogTools, a designer can now find out whether their design is the most energy efficient too.
+By using GOMS together with a tool like CogTools, a designer can find out whether their design is the most energy efficient too.

 So it turns out you don’t need a white knight to help your battery usage, just Annie Lu Luo and her version of GOMS.
 Mobile phone makers saw the benefit of course.
 That’s why Annie walked straight into a great job on finishing university.